shubhamkumarjha123/py_codes/folder/Area of triangle.md

-#To Find Area of triangle
+#To Find The Area of a triangle

 ```python